LevinShao/API-Assessment/Documentation.md

 ```
 **Key Changes & Evaluation:**
 - Removed all testing code and began to actually work on the program.
 - At the end of the day, came up with a very basic movie search function.
-Lots of changes are to be made.
+I'm quite happy because at least the function works well, but I know that lots of changes are to be made.
-### Development Progress #3
+### Development Progress #3:
 ```
 import requests